adriancamaj/SFTP-Wordpress-Plugin/README.md

 ---

-### Thank you for choosing the SFTP Integration Plugin!
+### Thank you for choosing the SFTP Wordpress Plugin!

 If you find this plugin helpful, please consider giving it a ⭐ on [GitHub](https://github.com/adriancamaj/SFT-Wordpress-Plugin).
 Your support is appreciated!